TykTechnologies/exp/style/core/README.md

 A self-contained function is moveable between packages.

-### Shared responsibility
+### Locality of behaviour

-When considering single responsibility is the desired outcome, these changes add up to cover code in a logically and technically consistent manner.
-This has benefits on any kind of future work.
+There are various names for this but generally locality of behaviour is what we're talking about when we mention single responsibility.

-A horrible example of shared responsibility is how our storage package has been implemented.
+An example of shared responsibility is how our storage package has been implemented.
 To get a connection, several flags control which connection you get, essentially making it a complex way to handle what could just have been three individual connections (or handlers for them).

 ~~~go
 func (rc *ConnectionHandler) getConnection(isCache, isAnalytics bool) model.Connector {